On Vector Spaces with Formal Infinite Sums: Orthogonality, Smallness, and Reflectivity

-\begin{rmk} The category $\{X: \cN_{2} X=0\}$ of simple (equiv.\ $\cQ_2$-free) $X$s is necessarily locally small (every hom-set has an injection into a small vector space), but is not a subcategory of $\Ind\-(\Vect^{\op})$: for example the double-dualization functor
+\begin{remark} The category $\{X: \cN_{2} X=0\}$ of $\bfk$-concrete (equiv.\ $\cQ_2$-free) $X$ is necessarily locally small (every hom-set has an injection into a small vector space), but is not a subcategory of $\Ind\-(\Vect^{\op})$: for example the double-dualization functor